-- 8. (a) The Organising Committee of Race Walking events shall ensure the safety of athletes and officials.
-In competitions held under Rules 1.1(a), (b), (c) and (f), the Organising Committee shall ensure that the roads used for the competition are closed to motorised traffic in all directions. - (b) In competitions held under Rules 1.1(a), (b), (c) and (f), the events shall be scheduled to start and finish in daylight. - (c) A hands-on medical examination during the progress of an event by the official medical staff appointed by the Organising Committee and identified by armbands, vests or similar distinctive apparel shall not be considered assistance. - (d) An athlete shall retire at once from the race if ordered to do so by the Medical Delegate or a member of the official medical staff.
+- (a) The Organising Committee of Race Walking events shall ensure the safety of athletes and officials.
+In competitions held under Rules 1.1(a), (b), (c) and (f), the Organising Committee shall ensure that the roads used for the competition are closed to motorised traffic in all directions. - (b) A hands-on medical examination during the progress of an event by the official medical staff appointed by the Organising Committee and identified by armbands, vests or similar distinctive apparel shall not be considered assistance. - (c) An athlete shall retire at once from the race if ordered to do so by the Medical Delegate or a member of the official medical staff.